 Like many Americans, I used to dream of owning coastal property.
-I have experienced hurricanes - I went to help friends recover from Andrew in Miami in 1992 and I lived through Hurricane Fran in NC in 1996, so I’ve seen the destruction they can cause.
+I have experienced hurricanes - I went to help friends recover from Andrew in Miami in 1992, and I lived through Hurricane Fran in NC in 1996, so I’ve seen the destruction they can cause.
 But I still maintained my dream.
-Every time I go to the beach I pick up real estate brochures; on a cold, snowy weekend, I would look at coastal properties on Zillow.
+Every time I go to the beach, I pick up real estate brochures; on a cold, snowy weekend, I would look at coastal properties on Zillow.
 But my dream is being replaced by practicality.
 Coastal property is a lousy investment in the 21st century!

 Harvey, Irma, Maria, three massive hurricanes in three weeks!
-The big question is whether 2017 is just an unusually active year, or if these monster storms are a new normal, the grand result of a warming planet.
+The big question is whether 2017 was just an unusually active year, or if these monster storms are a new normal, the grand result of a warming planet.
 Was the lull in massive hurricanes between 2005 and 2017 significant, or was it just luck?

 Each of these storms had some incredible elements.
 The eye of Harvey roared ashore in south Texas more than a hundred miles south of the booming metropolis of Houston, the fourth largest city in the US with a population of close to 6 million people.
 The storm moved north towards the city and literally parked there for 4 or 5 days drawing moisture in from the warm Gulf of Mexico.
 By the time the storm moved on to the north, parts of Houston had received close to 52 inches of rain.
 Harvey dumped a grand total of 33 trillion gallons of water on Houston and points north, causing catastrophic flooding.
 Just for context, 33 trillion gallons would fill cube with sides of 3 miles, it’s a massive amount of water!
 Several small creeks north of the city were over 19 feet over their banks.
 The storm was the single largest rain event in the lower 48 states of the US ever!
 The total damage, still rising as I write this, is estimated to be about $150 billion, again one of the largest ever catastrophes.
 Harvey caused 82 deaths in the US.

 At the outset, Houston is a very flood-prone city.
 Houston lies on a flat plain near the ocean.
 The natural landscape is grassland that is drained by creeks called bayou.
 The city lies very close to the Gulf of Mexico, which gets very warm in the late summer, close to 87 degrees F!
 This warmth is transferred to the air keeping coastal areas warm and humid.
-The Gulf is an enormous heat and factory.
+The Gulf is an enormous heat and water factory.
 A key fact to understand is that for every one degree of temperature increase, an air mass can hold 3 % more moisture, so as the Gulf has warmed over recent years it contributes more energy and rain to hurricanes making them most intense and much wetter.

 Houston might have been able to absorb this change in its natural state, but the city has grown very rapidly over the last two decades as industry has surged and jobs have been plentiful.
 The city prides itself on being business-friendly and as a result, it has no zoning, meaning that there are few limits on construction.
 A shopping mall or factory can be located right next to a housing development or a city park.
 As a result, the city has a massive amount of concrete, roads, parking lots and rooftops with very little consideration paid to drainage.
 This contributed in a major way to flooding during Harvey as the photographs below testify.
 Harvey was a 1000-year event, meaning the levels of rainfall are only expected that rarely.
 But as it turns out, the storm was the third 500-year event in the last three years.
-So it is clear that it is part of a new normal.
+So, it is clear that it is part of a new normal.